artemgordinskiy/artem.cool/content/about.md

 Hey there,

-My name is Artem Hordynskyi (or _Gordinskiy_, if you transliterate my last name from Russian instead of Ukrainian).
+My name is Artem Gordinskiy.

 It’s been a while since I had an actual website instead of relying solely on Twitter and Instagram for self-expression.
 Thanks to The Pandemic, I had some free time to buy this [ridiculous domain name](https://artem.cool) and whip something up using Hugo and GitHub Pages.
 Feels good having my own little corner “on the interwebs” again.